lovepreetmultani/DS_Algo_Coding/README.md

 # Data Structures and Algorithms
 This repository utilizes various data structures and algorithms to efficiently handle and process data.
 The following data structures and algorithms are implemented:

-Array: Used for storing and accessing data in a contiguous block of memory.
+**Array**: Used for storing and accessing data in a contiguous block of memory.

 Linked List: Implemented as a dynamic data structure for efficient insertion and deletion operations.